1640s In the settlements in the Dutch colony of New Netherlands are Catholics, English Puritans and Lutherans, as cited by Father Isaac Jogues

 Sept 22, 1725: Wilhelm Christoph Berkenmeyer of Hamburg, Germany arrives in New York to serve congregation.
 Ordained on May 24, 1725

 June 29, 1729: New sanctuary (stone edifice), named Trinity Church, is dedicated, replacing the old “cattle shed” of a building at Rector St and Broadway.
-This building, Trinity Church, is later destroyed by fire in 1776.
+This building, Trinity Church, is later destroyed in the Great New York Fire in 1776 during the Revolutionary War.

 1732: Berkenmeyer’s tenure ends when he suggested a division in the New York parish